Last Updated on April 20, 2026 by Emma Fajcz | Published: October 26, 2018

 Searching for Lisbon restaurants where locals eat?
 Finding the right place to eat while traveling is difficult and frustrating at times.
 If you’re coming to Portugal soon and want to eat like a local, follow our tips to discover Lisbon restaurants where locals eat.

 You could jump into any restaurant, but we’re going off the beaten path to experience the authentic local cuisine.
 From grilled fish to barbecued chicken, we’ll show you where and what to eat in the Portuguese capital.
-So, avoid the tourist traps and join us on this culinary tour of Lisbon.
+Avoid the tourist traps and join us on this culinary tour of Lisbon.

 Casa do Alentejo